nexcess/magento-turpentine/README.md

 regardless of whether that page is already cached.
 This is so they get a new session from Magento.
 If they already already have a ``frontend`` cookie, then they get a (non-session-specific) page from the backend, with any session-specific blocks (defined by the ESI policies) filled in via ESI.
+Note that this is bypassed for client IPs in the ``Crawler IPs`` setting.

 For blocks, the extension listens for the ``core_block_abstract_to_html_before`` event in Magento.
-When this event is triggered, the extension looks at the block attached to it and if an ESI policy has been defined for the block then the block's template is replaced with a simple ESI template that tells Varnish to pull the block content from a separate URL.
-The original block content is stored in Magento's cache so that it can be returned when Varnish comes back to ask for it.
+When this event is triggered, the extension looks at the block attached to it and if an [ESI policy](/nexcess/magento-turpentine/wiki/ESI_Cache_Policy) has been defined for the block then the block's template is replaced with a simple ESI template that tells Varnish to pull the block content from a separate URL.
+Varnish then does another request to that URL to get the content for that block, which can be cached separately from the page and may differ between different visitors/clients.

+## Notes

+ - This extension is currently in **beta**.
+There are some sites using it in production but you should carefully test it on your own dev site before pushing to production.
+ - Turpentine will **not** help with the speed of "actions" like adding things to the cart or checking out.
+It only caches, so it can only speed up page load speed for site browsing.

 ## Future Plans